-Breast reduction surgery is when the skin along with breast tissue and fat are removed to create smaller, shapelier breasts.
+Breast reduction surgery is when the skin, along with breast tissue and fat, are removed to create smaller, shapelier breasts.
 There are a few incision options your plastic surgeon can use when performing breast reduction surgery.
-The first incision option would be a keyhole or lollipop shaped pattern incision around the areola and vertically down to the breast crease.
+The first incision option is a keyhole or lollipop shaped pattern incision around the areola and vertically down to the breast crease.
 The other incision option is an inverted T or anchor-shaped incision pattern.

-Breast reduction surgery take between 3 -5 hours.
+Breast reduction surgery typically takes between three to five hours.

 Once your breast reduction surgery is complete, bandages and dressings will be applied to the incision sites.
 A support bra will be worn to help minimize swelling and support the newly shaped breasts through the healing process.
 A tube may be placed under your skin to drain any excess blood or fluid.
 This is temporary and will be removed within 7 – 10 days.

 Your plastic surgeon will give you instructions for breast reduction recovery that will include how to care for your breasts and incision lines, which medications to take orally and apply topically.
 You will also be informed of when you should follow up with your plastic surgeon.

 There are always risks with any type of surgery.
 The possible breast reduction surgery risks include: